In short, this is something that can depend on what hospital you’re working at.

 Some hospitals provide scrubs for their nurses, but some others will pay the nurses to get their own scrubs.

-You have to look into the rules of what the hospital has and put it into perspective for the people working there.
+You have to look into the rules of what the hospital has and put them into perspective for the people working there.

 For example, the hospital probably wouldn’t be okay with you advertising certain drugs, doctors, or hospitals.